Dynamics and steady states of tight-binding chains in presence of isolated defects: Introduction

-To address this theoretical gap, we extend to the quantum domain the defect technique, developed originally in classical transport theory for spatially-disordered systems~\cite{Montroll1967,Montroll1969,montroll1975scattering,kenkre2021memory}, and examine analytically how isolated heterogeneities influence the dynamics of quantum systems.
-Previous quantum mechanical implementations of the technique in a handful of cases~\cite{PhysRevB.31.2479,PhysRevB.47.14842} have yielded only formal or approximate solutions.
-Exploiting the power of the defect technique, e.g., as demonstrated recently in the discovery of the so-called disorder mean indifference phenomenon in classical random walk first-passage studies~\cite{PhysRevResearch.5.043281,Barbini_2024,Giuggioli_2024}, in this paper, we develop an analytically-exact formalism to unveil the spatio-temporal evolution of the wave function in the presence of isolated defects.
-We demonstrate that even a single defect significantly reshapes the wave-function spreading on a finite lattice, resulting in rich and striking nonlinear and nonlocal effects: non-monotonic suppression of transport, enhanced localization at distant sites, and strong sensitivity to the initial particle position at long times.
+In this work, we extend to the quantum domain the defect technique, developed originally in classical transport theory for spatially-disordered systems~\cite{Montroll1967,Montroll1969,montroll1975scattering,kenkre2021memory}, and examine analytically how isolated heterogeneities influence the dynamics of quantum systems.
+By exploiting the power of the defect technique, e.g., as demonstrated recently in the discovery of the so-called disorder mean indifference phenomenon in classical random walk first-passage studies~\cite{PhysRevResearch.5.043281,Barbini_2024,Giuggioli_2024}, we develop an analytically-exact formalism to unveil the spatio-temporal evolution of the wave function in the presence of isolated defects, going beyond previous quantum mechanical implementations \cite{PhysRevB.31.2479,PhysRevB.47.14842} that have yielded only formal or approximate solutions.

 We study the canonical tight-binding model (TBM), a work-horse in quantum transport studies~\cite{PhysRevB.34.3625,PhysRevA.91.062115,PhysRevE.95.032141, PhysRevLett.120.040502,das2022quantum,Das_2022}, which describes a quantum particle hopping between nearest-neighbour sites of a one-dimensional lattice.
 Heterogeneities in the form of spatially-defective sites may either affect the hopping rate between adjacent sites or the energy of a site.
 We focus on the latter, and in contrast to recent spectral or numerical analysis of the non-unitary time evolution due to an imaginary on-site potential~\cite{krapivsky2014survival,PhysRevA.102.012212}, we consider unitary evolution and look at closed-form time-resolved observables.
-While our analytical formalism works for any number of isolated defects at arbitrary locations and of arbitrary strengths, we uncover in particular the rich physical consequences arising from a single isolated defect.
+While our analytical formalism works for any number of isolated defects at arbitrary locations and of arbitrary strengths, we focus on a single defect and formally proceed analogously to the case of a classical one-dimensional chain with an isolated quenched impurity studied in Ref. ~\cite{Lindenberg-pearlstein-hemenger}.
+We uncover rich and remarkable nonlinear effects, namely non-monotonic suppression of transport, enhanced localization at distant sites, and strong sensitivity to the initial particle position at long times.
+This latter fact is indeed generically observed in continuous-time quantum walks, see Ref.~\cite{mulken2011continuous} for a review.